 The number of important applications should be relatively small compared to the lower criticality.
 This is good news because it means a focus on the Platinum applications first will see value faster.

-2. Define a Success Rate
+2. Define a Success Criteria

-Now that you have segmented your data set into prioritized groups, it’s time to set an ideal success rate, or completion rate, for each one.
+Now that you have segmented your data set into prioritized groups, it’s time to set an ideal success criteria, or completion rate, for each one.
 You don’t need to have 100% data completeness on data you have assigned a low priority.

 For example, because Platinum is the most important group of applications, you want to make sure you have the most accurate data on those applications.
 You don’t need that same level for your Silver or Bronze applications.